HumanSignal/label-studio/docs/source/guide/ml.md

 docker-compose up
 ```

 The model should begin running at `http://localhost:9090`.

-You can check this with the following command:
+You can verify this with the following command:

 ```bash
 curl http://localhost:9090/health